zotonic/zotonic/doc/dev/releasenotes/rel_0.4.0.rst

 Default site improvements
-   The default site of a vanilla Zotonic install has been improved with nicer graphics, cleaner typography, a "contact form" example and styles for the Twitter module.
+   The default site of a vanilla Zotonic install has been improved with nicer graphics, cleaner typography, a “contact form” example and styles for the Twitter module.

-"More results" scomp
+“More results” scomp
-   A twitter/facebook style ajaxified "read more" pager, which is a button which will fetch more results for the current search question inline on the same page.
+   A twitter/facebook style ajaxified “read more” pager, which is a button which will fetch more results for the current search question inline on the same page.